muratk5n/thirdwave/en/2025/03/nato-russia-timeline.md

 * 1996:

-    * 02/15: Russian popular discontent became so intense that it is clear the incumbent president, Boris Yeltsin, had no chance of winning reelection.
-The Russian oligarchate become concerned that victory by the communists might create difficulties for their continued looting of the country.
+    * 02/15: Russian popular discontent becomes so intense that it is clear the incumbent president, Boris Yeltsin, had no chance of winning reelection.
+The Russian oligarchate are now concerned that victory by the communists might create difficulties for their continued looting of the country.
 A group of the most powerful oligarchs, led by Berezovsky and Gusinsky, make a deal